karikashah/Closures-in-Javascript/README.md

       return {
           deposit: function(amount) { // inner function
               accountBalance += amount;
-              alert(accountBalance);
+              alert('After the deposit of '+ amount + ' the balance is ' + accountBalance + '.');
           },
           withdraw: function(amount) {
               // ... safety logic
               accountBalance -= amount;
-              alert(accountBalance);
+              alert('After the withdrawal of '+ amount + ' the balance is ' + accountBalance + '.');
           }
       };
   }

-  var myBankAccount = bankAccount(); // so initiates the accountBalance to 0 myBankAccount.deposit(4000); // sets the value of accountBalance to 4000 & outputs the same in alert message myBankAccount.withdraw(2000);// sets the value of accountBalance to 2000 & outputs the same in alert message
+  var myBankAccount = bankAccount(); // so initiates the accountBalance to 0 myBankAccount.deposit(4000); // sets the value of accountBalance to 4000 & outputs the same in alert message myBankAccount.deposit(6000); // sets the value of accountBalance to 10,000 myBankAccount.withdraw(2000);// sets the value of accountBalance to 8000 & outputs the same in alert message

 ````
+Run the code using this [JSFiddle link](http://jsfiddle.net/komgj259/1/)
 **NOTE**: In the above example the variable accountBalance can be accessed & its value can be modified by both inner functions - deposit() & withdraw()

 * **Hands-on application: **